tiffany-nguyen/CodonAdjust/README.md

 	This should be a positive number smaller than 1.0.

 ## Programs for IUPAC code
-* Prepare nucleotide input corresponding to all 3375 IUPAC codes. python mk_iupac_nt_input.py len where len is the number of amino acids in the input AA profile.
+	1. Prepare nucleotide input corresponding to all 3375 IUPAC codes python mk_iupac_nt_input.py len where len is the number of amino acids in the input AA profile.
 	The script uses 3375 IUPAC codes in iupac_code.tar.gz as input.
 	The output will be stored in IUPAC_input folder.
-* Run optimize program over all 3375 nt input. bash run_optimize_codon_iupac.sh aa_input outdir TYPE where TYPE specifies the type of optimize programe to use.
+	2. Run optimize program over all 3375 nt input bash run_optimize_codon_iupac.sh aa_input outdir TYPE where TYPE specifies the type of optimize programe to use.
 It should be "allstop", "nostop", "tag2stop", "tag2gln".

 ## Example
 * Rscript optimize_codon_allstop.R sample/aa_input.csv sample/nt_input.csv allstop_output